Ron Kramer: Football

 Kramer played college football at the end position (both defensive and offensive) for the Michigan Woverines from 1954 through 1956.

 As a 19-year-old sophomore, Kramer started all nine games at left end for the 1954 team that finished the season ranked #15 in the final AP Poll.
 He was the leading receiver for the Wolverines with 23 catches for 303 yards and two touchdowns.
 At the end of the 1954 season, he was selected as a first-team All-Big Ten player.

 As a junior in 1955, Kramer started six games at left end and Michigan finished 12th in the final AP Poll.
 Kramer set a Michigan record with three touchdown passes in a game against Missouri in 1955.
 For the season as a whole, he caught 12 passes for 224 yards and four touchdowns, and he was selected as a consensus first-team end on the 1955 College Football All-America Team.

 Kramer had his best collegiate season as a senior, starting all nine games in 1956 and the Wolverines ended at seventh in the final AP Poll.
 Kramer caught 18 passes for 353 yards and two touchdowns in 1956.
-At the end of the season, Kramer was an consensus first-team All-American.
+At the end of the season, Kramer was a consensus first-team All-American.

 Following Kramer's senior year, Michigan retired his jersey number 87 – one of only five numbers in school history to be retired.
 In three years at Michigan, Kramer caught 53 passes for 880 yards and eight touchdowns.
 He was also known as an outstanding tackler and blocker.
 Bennie Oosterbaan, Kramer's football coach at Michigan, described his blocking and tackling ability as his most valuable asset.
 Oosterbaan said this of his star player:"To top off his marvelous physical gifts of size and speed and strength, plus an uncanny coordination, Kramer was one of the fiercest competitors I've ever seen.
 Nothing was impossible for him — the impossible was only a challenge."

 Kramer also handled kicking and punting duties for Michigan.
 He handled 31 punts for a 40.6 yard average, kicked two field goals, and successfully converted 43 of 51 extra point attempts.